Somersby (cider)

-Somersby (marketed as Somersby Cider in English speaking countries) is a brand of 4.5% abv cider by Danish brewing company Carlsberg Group.
-Developed in 2008, it was originally developed for the Danish market, but today has been launched in more than 46 markets, including all of Europe, Israel, Nepal, Australia, New Zealand, Malaysia, Hong Kong, Taiwan, Thailand, South Korea, Canada, Sri Lanka, South Africa, the United States and Laos.
+Somersby (Pronunciation: səməzbjʊ; marketed as Somersby Cider in English speaking countries) is a brand of cider by Danish brewing company Carlsberg Group.
+Launched in Denmark in 2008, it is now available in more than 40 countries, including all of Europe, Nepal, Australia, New Zealand, Malaysia, Hong Kong, Taiwan, Thailand, South Korea, Canada, Sri Lanka, South Africa, the United States and Laos.